06.07.2021 – Updates to cost-sharing and authorization policies, effective for dates of service on or after Aug. 7, 2021.

 Please refer to our COVID-19 Testing, Treatment, and Vaccine Coding Grid for guidance on CPT/ICD-10 coding.

-Please refer to our Interim Telemedicine and Telehealth Payment Policy for guidance for our commercial products, and CMS guidelines for Medicare Advantage.
+Harvard Pilgrim emphasized telemedicine services for our members during the pandemic.
+Please refer to our Interim Telemedicine and Telehealth Payment Policy for guidance on telemedicine coverage for our commercial products, and CMS guidelines for Medicare Advantage.
 We will continue to evaluate market conditions and will inform the network in advance of an end date or any further changes to this interim policy.

 Harvard Pilgrim will continue to reimburse for telemedicine, telehealth, and telephone only services consistent with in-person rates until further notice and in accordance with state regulations.